MAPLE: Self-Supervised Learning-Enhanced Nonlinear Dimensionality Reduction for Visual Analysis

-We evaluate MAPLE against multiple DR methods, using a set of quality measures.
-Additionally, we qualitatively evaluate MAPLE through visual analysis on image classification datasets.
-We further demonstrate MAPLE's utility in case studies on single-cell transcriptomics in collaboration with a bioinformatics expert (a co-author of this work).
-Our results show that MAPLE reveals fine-grained, meaningful patterns that support deeper downstream analysis.
 Our contributions are as follows: \begin{itemize}[itemsep=2pt,topsep=2pt] \item MAPLE, a new nonlinear DR method that learns neighborhood structure through MVSSL; \item the adaptation of MMCRs to graph-based DR to untangle a complex underlying manifold through compression and diversification of local manifolds; and \item a set of quantitative metrics and qualitative evaluations using multiple datasets across domains, showing that MAPLE produces high-quality layouts. \end{itemize}

 \textbf{Terminology.} MAPLE produces two types of low-dimensional representations.
-To avoid ambiguity, we use the following terminology throughout the paper: \begin{description}[font=\normalfont,topsep=2pt,itemsep=2pt] \item[\textit{Embedding}:] an intermediate, relatively low-dimensional representation produced before the layout optimization.
+To avoid ambiguity, we use the following terminology throughout this paper: \begin{description}[font=\normalfont,topsep=2pt,itemsep=2pt,leftmargin=18pt] \item[\textit{Embedding}:] an intermediate, relatively low-dimensional representation produced before the layout optimization.
 In MAPLE, embeddings are the outputs of the encoder--projector networks, and the weighted $k$NN graph is constructed and refined in this embedding space. \item[\textit{Layout}:] the final low-dimensional representation (typically 2D or 3D) obtained after the layout optimization phase of DR. \end{description}